TangoYankee/purple-hawk/api/db-management/README.md

 ## Down
 - Would have been handy after already applying a migration to the test database and realizing I actually wanted to make a field not null.
     - It's technically possible to make another migrate forward to add the requirement.
-But, it would have been cleaner to undo the migration in the database and then remake the migration script with the desired field.:w
+But, it would have been cleaner to undo the migration in the database and then remake the migration script with the desired field.

 ## Making files available in docker
 ```
-sudo cp ../purple-hawk-data/[filename].csv api/db_volume/
+docker cp [DATA_FILE_PATH]/. purple-hawk-geodb-1:var/lib/postgresql/data
 ```

 CSV Files: